eBooks

 Jumpers (2016)

-The third decade opened with civil unrest on the streets of Bangkok.
-For about a week in May 2010, I walked from my condo to Rama IV Road and through the frontlines beyond which military units were in position.
+The third decade opened with civil unrest in Bangkok, that would lead to one of the bloodiest military crackdowns of political protests in modern Thai history with at least 99 people killed and thousands injured.
+For about a week in May 2010, I walked along Rama IV Road to the frontlines beyond which military units were in position.
 Tires were set afire.
 The unmistakable sound of gunfire.
 The sight of people, running, ducking, monks crouching in a doorway.
-I watched columns of black smoke rising from fires across the city.
-One of those eventful days, I witnessed a crowd set fire to the Securities and Exchange Building of Thailand and watched them throw stones at the fire brigade that quickly withdrew from the scene.
+Their faces filled with fear and terror.
+From my condo balcony I watched columns of black smoke rising from fires across the city.
+One of those eventful days, I witnessed a crowd set fire to the Securities and Exchange Building of Thailand and saw how they threw stones at the fire brigade that arrived, only to quickly withdraw.
 Night after night, with the blackout and curfew restrictions, my wife and I heard gunfire.
-From our window high above the cityscape, we looked out into darkness.
+We looked out into darkness.
 Most nights a lone motorcyclist blasted down Ratchadaphisek Road as if chased by dragons.

-The third decade of Calvino started with me at the boundary of the line of fire.
+The third decade of Calvino started with being in the line of fire.
 When I look back at that time, I remember what Orwell wrote about in Homage to Catalonia.
 I never experienced even a small portion of what befell Orwell, but I’d seen enough to know that he was right.
-I wrote about what I had personally witnessed.
-Over the decades that had been a mantra.

 “I believe that on such an issue as this no one is or can be completely truthful.
 It is difficult to be certain about anything except what you have seen with your own eyes, and consciously or unconsciously everyone writes as a partisan.”―George Orwell, Homage to Catalonia